 Easy To Use And Good Sound Quality

 A system with only a few buttons and dials is impressively simple to use.
 The guide and the attendees will have an easy time using the microphone system.
 You also want a sound that doesn’t damage or irritate your ears, and that is what our system offers.
 By canceling out noise, the system leaves only the voice of the guide, which is comfortable for the ears.

 PREPARING FOR THE NEXT CORPORATE TOUR

-Before the day of the tour, have a plan of activities to carry out.
+Before the day of the tour, have a plan of activities to carry out in order to ensure a successful plant tour.
 This will help ease the confusion that may arise if there are more than two tour groups at the same time.
 Plan for events where there are multiple tour attendees or there are large groups that you have to divide into smaller groups.
 A tour group should have between 30 and 40 people.
 The size of your facility will determine the number of attendees you have in each group.
 These small groups are easy to handle if an unplanned activity comes up during the tour.

 On the day of the tour set up a greeting space.
 There should be a table with all the needed equipment for the tour.
 The headsets should be on the table ready for distribution.
 Also, have ID tags for the attendees.
 An LCD screen comes in handy when you need to display something and to help you recognize group members.
 For any announcements and greetings before the tour, have a PA system with an amplifier.
 However, if the greeting area is not noisy, you can do the opening remarks without a public address system.

 Test The Tour Guide System a Day Earlier